 When assessing your academic record we consider your degree subject, grades you have achieved and the standing of the institution where you studied your qualification.

 - Apply online

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in developing a deeper knowledge and understanding of critically-orientated international relations
+- Develop a deeper knowledge and understanding of critically-orientated international relations.

-- You want to conduct research into pressing global issues such as foreign policy, gender, global ethics, environmental politics and terrorism
+- Conduct research into pressing global issues such as foreign policy, gender, global ethics, environmental politics and international organisations.

-- You are looking for a research master's that will prepare you for a specialist doctoral programme
+- Benefit from a research master's that will prepare you for a specialist doctoral programme.

 - School of Social Sciences